carbon-language/carbon-lang/docs/project/principles/one_way.md

     [understandability of code](/docs/project/goals.md#code-that-is-easy-to-read-understand-and-write),
     there may be times that a particular use-case is common enough that simplifying its syntax provides substantial benefit.
-    -   For example, `for (var x: auto in list)` could typically be written with as a `while` loop, but range-based for loops are considered to improve understandability.
+    -   For example, `for (var x: auto in list)` could typically be written as a `while` loop, but range-based for loops are considered to improve understandability.
 However, C++'s `for (;;)` syntax is sufficiently close to `while` that we expect to use `while` to address the